 Specialist rainwater filter for installation within standard manhole shafts, 1000mm diameter.
 Connectable surface area 500 to 1000m2 depending on contamination level of the runoff.
 DIBt Approved.
 See Ch 14 SuDS manual, multi process units.

 How it works

-- The rainwater from the drained area is fed into the inlet, which is at the lower end of the shaft.
-A deflector plate sets up a radial flow.
+- The rainwater from the drained area is fed into the inlet, which is at the bottom end of the shaft.
+A deflector plate sets up a radial/vortex flow.

 - The settlable solids are collected via an opening in the silt trap chamber.
 This chamber is evacuated periodically, via the by-pass central tube at intervals.